azmainadel/go-fyne-apps/README.md

 ## About Fyne
-is an easy to use UI toolkit and app API written in Go.
+Fyne is an easy to use UI toolkit and app API written in Go.
 It is designed to build applications that run on desktop and mobile devices with a single codebase.

 More at [fyne.io](https://fyne.io)